belisario-afk/cakepop-ledger/CODE_OF_CONDUCT.md

 # Code of Conduct

-Be respectful, constructive, and inclusive.
-- No harassment or discrimination.
-- Keep contributions focused on improving SmallBatch.
+Be respectful, inclusive, and constructive.
+No harassment or discrimination.
+Maintain focus on improving SmallBatch.
-- Violations may lead to revocation of contribution privileges.

-Adapted loosely from the Contributor Covenant.